-Please access the link https://publicsafety.howard.edu/resources/hudps-annual-security-fire-safety-reports to review the full text of "The Annual Security Report and The Fire Safety Report" that contains the North Campus security and safety information.
+Please access the link https://publicsafety.howard.edu/resources/hudps-annual-security-fire-safety-reports to review the full text of "The Annual Security Report and the Fire Safety Report" that contains the North Campus security and safety information.

-The report is compiled and distributed annually in compliance with the Clery Act.
+The report is compiled and distributed annually in compliance with Clery Act regulations by October 1.
 The publication discloses crime statistics and statements of security policy specific to the North Campus.
-Annually, before October 1st; however, this year due to the Global COVID-19 pandemic the Department of Education extended the deadline to December 31, 2020.
 Current North Campus students and employees are sent an email message providing them with a link to this report and notification that the current edition is available and the publication has been posted on the Howard University Department of Public Safety website.
 Copies may be printed from the website or obtained from the HUDPS Headquarters, 2244 10th Street, NW, Washington, DC, and contact (202) 806-1102.